MirrorYuChen/workflow-ai/README.md

 This example shows how to use function call as tools.

 The following task flow seems complecated but it just show the internal architecture.
-The usage for users consists of 4 steps only.

 ```
 👩‍💻 preparation: register functions